 If you have a valid NC driver’s license, you can apply for a motorcycle endorsement.
 You don’t need a separate license and riders between age 16 and 18 need their parent’s signature to apply.

-No matter what your age, you’ll need to pass both a written motorcycle knowledge test and a motorcycle driving skills test on your bike in addition to the vision and signs test you take for any driver license.
+No matter what your age, you’ll need to pass both a written motorcycle knowledge test and a motorcycle driving skills test on your bike in addition to the vision and signs test you take for any driver's license.
 If you’re not prepared to take the driving skills test when you apply for the motorcycle endorsement, you can buy a learner’s permit, which will give you time to develop your motorcycle driving skills.
 The DMV offers a North Carolina Motorcyclist’s Handbook to download for free online.
-Read a previous blog about North Carolina State motorcycle laws.

 South Carolina Motorcycle License Requirements

-In South Carolina, motorcycle riders need to obtain a separate license.
-The state also requires all riders under age 21 to wear a helmet when riding a motorcycle; those 21 and and older are encouraged to do so.
+In South Carolina, motorcycle riders need to obtain a separate license (Class M).
+The state also requires all riders under age 21 must wear a helmet and eye protection while driving a motorcycle; those 21 and and older are encouraged to do so.
 Applicants for a motorcycle license must be at least 15 years of age.
 If under age 18, they must successfully complete a driver’s training course before applying for a license.
 Applicant’s under age 18 must also have a parent’s signature when applying.

-Riders age 18 and older don’t have to complete the driving course.
-They only need to bring the following documentation to the license bureau to obtain a motorcycle license: certified birth certificate (the original or a copy with the raised seal), Social Security card, proof of residency and proof of insurance.
+Riders age 18 and older who already have a valid driver’s license in a different class may attempt to pass the knowledge test and skills test in the same day if you don’t want to get a permit first.
+Bring the following documentation to the license bureau to obtain a motorcycle license: certified birth certificate (the original or a copy with the raised seal), Social Security card, proof of residency and proof of insurance.

 Licensing can keep you legal, but not always safe on your bike.
-If you’ve been injured in a motorcycle accident due to the negligence of another driver, call Bob Karney, a motorcycle accident lawyer in North Carolina at 704 577-9360 or by filling out the contact form.
+If you’ve been injured in a motorcycle accident due to the negligence of another driver, call Bob Karney, a motorcycle accident lawyer at 877-376-7982 or by filling out the contact form.
 You don’t want to rely on the other party’s insurance company to tell you what’s right; you need someone to fight for your interests.
 Karney Law Firm knows how to handle motorcycle injury cases; representing bikers since 1975.